libretro/docs/docs/library/freeintv.md

 FreeIntv is a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

 !!! attention
-	FreeIntv does not currently emulate Entertainment Computer System (ECS) and Intellivoice functionality.
+	FreeIntv does not currently emulate Entertainment Computer System (ECS) functionality.
 Contributions to the source are welcome!

 ### Author/License